Exact nonequilibrium transport in the topological Kondo effect

 with $H_{\alpha}=\frac{\hbar v_{F}}{4\pi}\int dx(\partial_{x}\phi_{\alpha})^{2}$, $g_b=\frac{M}{2(M-1)}$, and $\alpha=R,L$ mover densities $\rho_{\alpha}\!=\!\frac{\sqrt{g_{b}}}{2\pi}\partial_{x}\phi_{\alpha}$.
 The particle numbers $Q_\beta=\int \rho_\beta(x)dx$ ($\beta=R,L,M,c$) are directly linked via Eq.~\eqref{eq:CMrot}, as will be utilised below. $H_\text{Lutt}$ is the problem of backscattering in a Luttinger liquid \cite{KFluttlett,*KFluttPRB,FendleyPRL95}.
 The Luttinger parameter in this picture is $g_b<1$, corresponding to repulsive interactions.
 Given the equivalence of the backscattering and BSG models, Eq.~\eqref{eq:Luttwire} completes the transformation.

 The above mapping between topological Kondo and BSG models already suggests that the latter may capture the universal regime of topological Kondo systems.
-There is however further consideration needed to support this expectation: so far what we have is a correspondence for weak coupling ($\nu\lambda\ll 1$).
+There is however further consideration needed to support this expectation: so far what we have is a correspondence for weak $\lambda$.
 This regime describes only the high energy features of Eq.~\eqref{eq:Luttwire}; in terms of the standard renormalisation group (RG) argument \cite{KFluttlett}, this is because the backscattering term has scaling dimension $g_b<1$ and is thus a relevant perturbation.
 If Eq.~\eqref{eq:Luttwire} is to capture the low energy Kondo physics, this must be via the RG flow towards strong coupling.
-We now make it plausible that this indeed happens and that, for our purpuses, $H_s$ can be discarded.
-(Note that this is not simply a consequence of spin-charge separation: the spin and charge that are straightforwardly separated near strong coupling are those of all the $M$ leads.)
+We now make it plausible that this indeed happens, offering several pieces of evidence.

-We offer several pieces of evidence: the first is the boundary entropy $S_b$, which in our context is the difference between the ground state entropy of $\lambda_{jM}\neq 0$ and $\lambda_{jM}=0$ systems.
+The first is the boundary entropy $S_b$, which in our context is the difference between the ground state entropy of $\lambda_{jM}\neq 0$ and $\lambda_{jM}=0$ systems.
 For BSG models, this is a known function of $g_b$ \cite{FSW1994}.
 It is given by $S_{b}\!=\!\ln\!\sqrt{g_{b}}\!=\!\ln\!\sqrt{\frac{M}{2(M-1)}}$, which, remarkably, is precisely the difference between boundary entropies of $M$ and $M\!-\!1$ lead topological Kondo fixed points \cite{ABET2}.
 This indicates that the RG flow endpoints of the BSG model indeed have the intended topological Kondo interpretation.